 Aberfeldy is at the heart of the Dewar's blends, and any visit to the distillery leaves you with no doubt about that.
 The distillery is branded as Dewar's World of Whisky.

-The tour itself is comprehensive, and on completion you are invited to try two drams from three choices (Dewar's White Label, Dewar's 12yo Deluxe blend and Aberfeldy 12yo single malt).
+The tour itself is comprehensive, and on completion you are invited to try a dram.

-I chose the £15 Cask Tasting tour which added a generous dram of 29yo Aberfeldy drawn straight from the cask, plus a tot glass.
-(In fact as I visited in June, their silent season, prices were reduced).
-Two other tour options are available but must be pre-booked (see website).
+In 2012, I chose the Cask Tasting tour (now £17) which added a generous dram of 29yo Aberfeldy drawn straight from the cask, plus a tot glass.
+Prices reduced by £1.50 during silent season, see website.

 The Visitor Centre also includes a coffee shop.